 Originally posted in September 2014, the text and images have been updated to serve you better.
 A gluten-free option has been added to the original recipe.

-We are fans of ricotta cheese here, for its versatility mostly, and even though our most popular recipes are sweet (ricotta pie and crustless ricotta cheesecake), in time we added savory ones like pizza rustica or ricotta toast.
+We are fans of ricotta cheese here, mostly for its versatility, and even though our most popular recipes are sweet (ricotta pie and crustless ricotta cheesecake), in time we added savory ones like pizza rustica or ricotta toast.

-Today I'm sharing a great appetizer, a crowd-pleasing cheese dip, different from the usual ones, with more texture and Mediterranean flavors.
+Today I'm sharing a great appetizer, a crowd-pleasing ricotta cheese dip or ricotta bake, with texture and Mediterranean flavors.

 About this recipe